matias-gonz/mag-analyst/explanation-document.md

 K. Chwastek, P. Gębara, A. Przybył, R. Gozdur, A. P. Baghel, and B. S. Ram, "An Alternative Formulation of the Harrison Model," Applied Sciences, vol. 13, p.
 12009, 2023. https://doi.org/10.3390/app132112009
 <br>
 <a id="7">[7]</a>
+M. Kröger, "Simple, admissible, and accurate approximants of the inverse Langevin and Brillouin functions, relevant for strong polymer deformations and flows," Journal of Non-Newtonian Fluid Mechanics, vol. 223, pp. 77-87, 2015. https://doi.org/10.1016/j.jnnfm.2015.05.007
 <br>
 <a id="8">[8]</a>